tannerwride/CS_Parallel_Test/README.md

 **Solution**: Developers can run tests in parallel by splitting them across multiple separate executors to reduce build time.
 Users can define a parallelism level to specify how many separate executors get spun up for the test job and use either the CircleCI CLI to split test files or environment variables to configure each parallel machine individually.

+### Key Benefits

+- Reduce Build Times: Since test jobs tend to increase build time, test splitting is a simple solution that will reduce overall build time and accelerate shipping to users
+- Framework flexibility and support: Developers can use any framework to split tests on CircleCI and are not limited to/or excluded by a specific framework.
+CircleCI provides documentation for each framework to guide and support  any testing splitting journey.

 ## A Key Difference

 - Parallelism: is running the same job (any job, it does not have to be a test job) on different nodes at the same time.
 Customers use parallelism for test jobs (test splitting) 95% of the time.
 The other 5% is to check that the programming language is used correctly (“linting”).
 Although test splitting takes up the majority of the use case for parallelism, the term parallelism is a general term that encompasses other use cases for running one job across multiple executors, like linting.